 Miles made many types of wooden aircraft.
 The first major success was the monoplane The Hawk, which sold for £395.Their best- known aeroplane was the Magister, which was used as a training plane for the RAF.

-The photo below shows The Miles Hawk with Charles Powis, Frank and Blossom Miles.
+The photo below shows The Miles Hawk with Charles Powis, F.G and Blossom Miles.

 In 1931 Douglas Bader had his famous accident in which he crashed his plane, a single seater Bulldog fighter, at Woodley Aerodrome.
 He was taken to the Royal Berkshire Hospital.
 He was in the RAF at the time and had been forbidden from doing low level stunts, because of the danger.
 He described the accident in his log book: “Crashed slow-rolling near ground.
 Bad show”.